jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 ## Major Changes
 ### V. 0.6 &rarr; 0.7
+**Caution: This is the last version of the API that is compatible with the KMyMoney V. 5.1.x format.**

 * Fixed a couple of bugs in write-branch of API (for various entities), esp. in object-deleting code.

 * Introduced `KMyMoney(Writable)Tag(Impl)`.